-In the fall of 2022, University of Stavanger is welcoming 12 guest researchers and artists from across the world to engage with each other and the UiS community in a semester-long exploration of the meanings of green transitions.
-Each fellow will give a talk to present their project and will contribute to an international conference on green transitions to be held on 17-19 November.
-Finally, the fellows will also contribute to a book on green transitions to be edited by Dolly Jørgensen and Finn Arne Jørgensen.
+In the fall of 2022, University of Stavanger welcomed 12 guest researchers and artists from across the world to engage with each other and the UiS community in a semester-long exploration of the meanings of green transitions.
+Each fellow gave a talk to present their project and contributed to an international conference on green transitions.

 15 August - 15 September 2022